-Academic integrity statement (from Office of Student Conduct and Ethical Development): Your own commitment to learning, as evidenced by your enrollment at San José State University, and the University's Academic Integrity Policy requires you to be honest in all your academic course work.
+Academic integrity statement (from Office of Student Conduct and Ethical Development): Your own commitment to learning, as evidenced by your enrollment at San José State University, and the University's Academic Integrity Policy require you to be honest in all your academic course work.
 Faculty members are required to report all infractions to the Office of Student Conduct and Ethical Development.
-The policy on academic integrity can be found at http://sa.sjsu.edu/student_conduct.
+The policy on academic integrity can be found at http://sa.sjsu.edu/student conduct.
+Please use APA format to cite all your sources to avoid plagiarism.

-Each multimedia assignment (Units 1, 2, 3, and 4), the ethics Canvas assignment (Unit 7), all CANVAS assignments and both research exercises will be submitted to your instructor through the CANVAS dropbox.
+Each multimedia assignment (Units 1, 2, 3, and 4), the ethics Canvas assignment (Unit 7), all CANVAS assignments, research exercises and the final exam will be submitted to your instructor through the CANVAS dropbox.
 Your essay will be reviewed for Plagiarism through CANVAS.
+Turnitin.com is turned on for all your assignments.

-Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
+Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practice.
 Other course structures will have equivalent workload expectations as described in the syllabus.